cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 * const2let
 * declareClass
 * nameFunction
-* make an object literal implement the interface declared type by adding / removing necessary members
+* make an object literal implement an interface by adding / removing necessary members
+* declare an interface from a return value

 and more to come!!